jenkinsci/blueocean-plugin/js-extensions/EXTENSIONS.md

 The `ExtensionStore` API is very simple, all public methods are asynchronous:

-- `getExtensions(extensionPointName, [type,] onload)`
+- `getExtensions(extensionPointName, [filter,] onload)`
-    This method will async load data and type information as needed, and call the onload handler with a list of extension exports, e.g. the React classes or otherwise exported references.
+    This method will async load data and filter the information as needed, and call the onload handler with a list of extension exports, e.g. the React classes or otherwise exported references.

 - `getTypeInfo(type, onload)`
     This will return a list of type information, from the [classes API](../blueocean-rest/README.md#classes_API), this method also handles caching results locally.